duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/30_advanced_demos/39_megacity.md

 ## Duckietown setup notes {#demo-megacity-duckietown-setup}

 To run this demo, you can push your fantasy to the limit by building the Duckietown.
 The demo supports (almost) everything that is currently implemented.
-Make sure that your Duckietown complies with the appereance specifications presented in [the Duckietown specs](+opmanual_duckietown#dt-ops-appearance-specifications).
+Make sure that your Duckietown complies with the appearance specifications presented in [the Duckietown specs](+opmanual_duckietown#dt-ops-appearance-specifications).

 ## Duckiebot setup notes {#demo-megacity-duckiebot-setup}